 1/2 tsp whole cumin seed

 1.)
-In the jar, combine the rinds, cilantro, jalapeno, garlic, and citrus juice & zest.
+In the jar, combine the rinds, cilantro, jalapeno, (optional) garlic, and citrus juice & zest.

 2.)
-Combine the whole spices in the mortar & pestle, and coarsely grind.
+Lightly toast the whole spices in a pan for a minute or two.
+Then coarsely grind.
 Transfer to the saucepan, along with the turmeric powder.

 3.)
-On low heat, toast the spices for about a minute.
-Move around to avoid burning.
-Then turn up the heat and add the vinegar, water, sugar, and salt.
+Turn up the heat to high and add the vinegar, water, sugar, and salt.

 4.)
-Bring to a simmer, stirring occasionally until all the salt is dissolved.
+Bring to an active simmer or low boil, stirring occasionally until all the salt is dissolved.
 Using the canning funnel, pour the steaming brine into the jar, until it nearly reaches the lid.
 Seal tightly.
 Allow to cool, then refrigerate for at least 3-4 days before tasting.